solana-foundation/solana-improvement-documents/proposals/0148-stake-program-move-instructions.md

 We propose introducing two new instructions to the stake program for moving value between stake accounts with identical `Authorized` and `Lockup`:

-* `MoveStake`: Move a given `amount` of active stake from one fully active account to another fully active account, or from a fully active account to an inactive one, turning it into an active account.
-In all cases, rent-exempt balance is unaffected and minimum delegations are respected.
+* `MoveStake`: Move a given `amount` of active stake from one active account to another active account, or from a active account to an inactive one, turning it into an active account.
+If the entire source account delegation is moved, the source account becomes inactive.
+In all cases, rent-exempt balance is unaffected and minimum delegations are respected for accounts that end in an active state.
 * `MoveLamports`: Move a given `amount` of excess lamports from one active or inactive account to another active or inactive account, where "excess lamports" refers to lamports that are neither delegated stake nor required for